json-api-dotnet/JsonApiDotNetCore/README.md

 ### Development

-Restore all nuget packages with:
+Restore all NuGet packages with:

 ```bash
 dotnet restore